rollkit/docs/tutorials/gm-world.md

 :::

 Whether you're a developer simply testing things on your laptop or using a virtual machine in the cloud, this process can be done on any machine of your choosing.
-We tested out the Devnet section (part one) on a machine with the following specs:
+We tested out the Devnet section (part 1) on a machine with the following specs:

 * Memory: 1 GB RAM
 * CPU: Single Core AMD